ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_reps/readme_reps-datamart_en.md

 You can find a list in XML format cont.

 A [list in XML format](http://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_reps/reps_element.xml) containing for all the variables names, a description and the units in both French and English, is available.

+# About the No-data mask

+A mask called "No-data" has been added to our GRIB2 encoding process in order to better represent the areas where data are unavailable.
+This mask only concerns a few grid points with no data, always the same ones, located at the edge of the domain.
+Note that this mask has no negative effect on the product quality.

 ## Support